1. Applicable Terms Used in the Policy

 2. Prohibited Sexual Misconduct

-Sexual misconduct may take many forms and is defined by Federal and state laws, and College community standards.
-Below are specific definitions used by the College.
+Sexual misconduct may take many forms and is defined by Federal and state laws, and University community standards.
+Below are specific definitions used by the University.

 a.
 Dating Violence

 Dating violence refers to violence committed by a person who is, or who has been, in a social relationship of a romantic or intimate nature with the Complainant.

 The existence of the relationship is based on: (1) the length of the relationship; (2) the type of relationship; and (3) the frequency of interaction between the persons involved in the relationship.

 Dating violence includes but is not limited to sexual or physical abuse or the threat of such abuse.
 It does not include acts covered under the definition of domestic violence.

 Domestic violence may also be known as domestic abuse, intimate partner violence, domestic assault, spousal abuse, etc. Domestic violence occurs within different-sex relationships as well as same-sex relationships, between intimate partners who are married, divorced, living together, dating, or who were previously in a relationship.
 Anyone can be a perpetrator or victim/survivor.
 It is important to note that “[d]omestic violence not only affects those who are abused, but also has a substantial effect on family members, friends, co-workers, other witnesses, and the community at large” (Office on Violence Against Women (OVW), U.S. Department of Justice, 2008).